CMOISDEAD/librarian/README.md

 > The librarian is the torchbearer, inheriting the legacy of the next library's vision, nurturing its spirit, and guiding its evolution into the future.

 Created with the intention of being a simple and easy-to-use book management system, Librarian is a desktop application build over web technologies, that allows you to manage your book collection.
-You can add, remove, and edit books, authors, categories and much more, all in a simple and intuitive way.
+You can add, remove, and edit books, authors, categories and much more.

 ## 📷 Showcase